Memphis Grizzlies vs. San Antonio Spurs Game Preview

 INJURY REPORT:

-MEMPHIS: Ja Morant (Questionable, Thigh), Steven Adams (Questionable, Non-COVID Illness), Brandon Clarke (Out, Hip), Jake LaRavia (Out, G League Assignment), Vince Williams Jr. (Out, Two-Way Transfer), Kenneth Lofton Jr. (Out, Two-Way Transfer), Danny Green (Out, Knee)
+MEMPHIS: Brandon Clarke (Out, Hip), Jake LaRavia (Out, G League Assignment), Kenneth Lofton Jr. (Out, Two-Way Transfer), Danny Green (Out, Knee)

 PROJECTED STARTING LINEUPS: